minhphan03/minhphan03.github.io/_posts/2024-08-15-nobody-knows.md

 When Yuki became unconscious after a fall, his last bit of pride dissipated.
 He asked Saki for the money she gave him earlier to lay her body down under a vast field where airplanes flew above.
 The utter despair and wretchedness of having to bury your sister's body was enough of a traumatic experience for anybody, let alone someone who has gone through so much more like him.
 Worse, their mother was not even there, and even the burial was inside a suitcase, as if her life was reduced to nothing that not even a proper casket for her final days was affordable.

 I watched this movie, haunted by the meaning and despair that the characters have gone through.
 It followed the exact definition of a sad movie through and through, from the sad beginning to the even sadder end.
 I likened the Fukushima family to the unfortunate families out there being hidden away for the sake of the glamorous city sights and riches.
 Nobody knows about them.
 They came and went.
 When one dies, nobody attempts to reach out.
 They became nobody, with no future and nothing to live for.
 All their attempts became futile as days went on, even when they reached out and were desperate for a helping hand.
 Without education, they could only go so far.
 Their future was doomed before they knew it.
-And the worst thing is, we don't know how it's going to happen.
+And the worst thing is, we don't know how it's going to happen next.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/o8COIEaleR8?si=mMdhhXlK8qpu0hoW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" style="margin: 0 auto; display: block" allowfullscreen></iframe>